sangszhou/AkkaClusterSeed/readme.md

 ```

-Before akka 2.4 where akka distributed data was introduced, we need external persistent layer to store cluster information,
+Before akka 2.4 where akka distributed data was introduced, we need external persistent layer to store cluster information.
-when leader is down, slave node selected as new leader and it restore leader's memory by reading from persistent layer.
+when leader is down, slave node selected as new leader and it restore leader's memory by reading those cluster information.

-When we try akka cluster sharding, akka's newest version is 2.3.6.
-At the time, we use akka-persistence-mongo as persistent
+When we first try akka cluster sharding last year, akka's newest version is 2.3.6.
+At the time, we use
-layer, it works well but it introduced third-party dependency and `error prone`.
+akka-persistence-mongo as persistent layer, it works well but it also introduced third-party dependency and `error prone`.

 ## How to run
 import project into intellij idea and click `run root` in `main.Boot`
+will need jdk1.8

 ## Configuration
 ClusterTool.enable set to true